 Or why not complete our 'Get a quote' form

-SBEM Calculations are used to demonstrate the compliance of your new build commercial/ non-domestic property as required by Part L2 of the Building Regulations (and regional variants).
+SBEM Calculations are used to demonstrate the compliance of new build commercial properties as required by Part L2 of the Building Regulations (and regional variants).
 As well as being a mandatory requirement for new build commercial properties, some extensions and conversions may also require an SBEM calculation.

 SBEM uses the National Calculation Method (NCM) to calculate the proposed buildings annual energy use and can also identify ways to save money.
 The following information is often required to provide a full calculation:

 It also takes into account the U-Values of the building fabric/thermal elements (roofs, walls, windows), and once constructed, the air tightness of the building.

 Overall, an SBEM Calculation provides a clear picture of the energy performance and carbon emissions of your proposed building.
 An obvious indication of the proposed building energy usage is shown through the Energy Performance Asset Rating which is located on the Non-Domestic Energy Performance Certificate (EPC) generated by the SBEM Calculation.